swift-standards/swift-rfc-3987/README.md

 - Used in protocols and systems
 - Example: `https://xn--r8jz45g.jp/%E5%AF%BF%E5%8F%B8`

-IRIs can be converted to URIs when needed for protocol operations.
+IRIs can be mapped to ASCII-compatible strings when needed for protocol operations.

 ## RFC 3987 Compliance